Acheroniano/gen-ai-bootcamp-free-2025/sentence-constructor/chatgpt/prompt.md

 ## Last Checks

 - Make sure you read all the example files tell me that you have.
-- Make sure you read the sentence-structure-examples file
+- Make sure you read the sentence-structure-examples
+- Make sure to generate the storytelling
+- Make sure to generate the 6 pictures
 - Make sure you check how many columns there are in the vocab table.

 <examples>